 “Chalky.
 Used it all but definitely not on my reorder list.”

 “I’ve tried the berry and chocolate.
 They are SO GOOD.
 On the pricey side sure, but it’s all about ingredients people.
 Cheap products mean cheap ingredients.
 This is a great vegan shake with good ingredients and good flavor.”

 “It blends fine but like most vegan protein it tastes awful.”

 So, VeganSmart is perfect for vegans, but is it any more effective than other plant-based protein supplements?
 We were unable to find a reason to believe this product is any better than similar formulas from other companies.
 In markets like nutrition and weight loss, there’s little room to be just like everyone else, which is where the nutritional shake fails.

 When you want to pick up healthier lifestyle changes, even if you’re a vegan trying to lose weight, there’s an app that can help with that.

-Plus, because you’re a Dietspotlight reader, we can give you access to a 14-day trial of Noom for a limited time.
+Plus, because you’re a Dietspotlight reader, we can give you access to a free trial offer of Noom for a limited time.